Profiling stellar environments of gravitational wave sources: Results

-Figure \ref{fig: BW} shows the relative errors in the measurements of $M_{\rm MBH}$ (top panel), $r$ (middle panel), and $\alpha$ (bottom panel) over a grid of MBH masses and the distances of the merger.
-We find that: \begin{enumerate} \item With DECIGO, we can extract the mass of a $10^{6} \,M_{\odot}$ MBH within a precision of $\sim 10\%$ together with $\alpha$, and localise a $30-30 \,M_{\odot}$ binary having optimal SNR $\sim 2794$ corresponding to $D_L = 1 \, {\rm Gpc}$, with a sub-percent precision out to $\sim 3 \times 10^5 \,R_s$. \item With LISA, we can extract the mass of a $10^{6} \,M_{\odot}$ MBH within a precision of $\sim 25\%$ together with $\alpha$ and localise a $100-100 \,M_{\odot}$ binary having optimal SNR $\sim 10$ corresponding to $D_L = 1 \, {\rm Gpc}$, with a sub-percent precision out to $\sim 4 \times 10^4 \,R_s$. \end{enumerate} It is clear from Figure \ref{fig: BW} that we can extract $M_{\rm MBH}$ and $r$ with sub-percent precision for certain parts of this parameter space, for both DECIGO and LISA.
+\item With DECIGO, we can extract the mass of a $10^{6} \,{\rm M}_{\odot}$ MBH within a precision of $\sim 10\%$ together with $\alpha$, and localise a $30-30 \,{\rm M}_{\odot}$ binary having optimal SNR $\sim 3951$ corresponding to $D_{\rm L} = 1 \, {\rm Gpc}$, with a sub-percent precision out to $\sim 3 \times 10^5 \,R_{\rm s}$. \item With LISA, we can extract the mass of a $10^{6} \,{\rm M}_{\odot}$ MBH within a precision of $\sim 25\%$ together with $\alpha$ and localise a $100-100 \,{\rm M}_{\odot}$ binary having optimal SNR $\sim 14$ corresponding to $D_{\rm L} = 1 \, {\rm Gpc}$, with a sub-percent precision out to $\sim 3 \times 10^4 \,R_{\rm s}$. \end{enumerate} It is clear from Figure \ref{fig: BW} that we can extract $M_{\rm MBH}$ and $r$ with sub-percent precision for certain parts of this parameter space, for both DECIGO and LISA.
 However, we cannot do so for $\alpha$ with LISA, for the fiducial CBC we consider.
 This can be understood as follows.
 Larger magnitudes of kinematic parameters increase our ability to constrain environment parameters.
 Getting closer to the MBH does indeed increase these magnitudes; however, the MBH potential starts to dominate over the potential with exponent $\alpha$.
 As a result, the precision of $\alpha$ gets suppressed.
 There is therefore a sweet spot in the $M_{\rm MBH}-r$ parameter space where the precision on the inference of $\alpha$ is optimized.
-This spot changes, depending on intrinsic parameters of the CBC, including its orbital parameters\footnote{Figure \ref{fig: BW} does not clearly show this sweet spot because it lies within the highly-relativistic domain where our analysis is not carried out.}.
+This spot changes, depending on intrinsic parameters of the CBC, including its orbital parameters.
+Figure \ref{fig: BW} does not clearly show this sweet spot because it lies within the highly-relativistic domain where our analysis is not carried out.

+As an illustration, in Figure~\ref{fig: EnvP_BW_DECIGO} of Appendix~\ref{sec: supp_fig}, we have shown the recoveries of the mass of the central massive black hole $M_{\mathrm{MBH}}$, the radial location of the CBC in the outer orbit $r$, and the steepness of the gravitational potential $\alpha$, for a $30-30\, \mathrm{M}_{\odot}$ binary at $1\,\mathrm{Gpc}$, in DECIGO.